 Step Six- Packaging: Packaging is the last process of the production process.
 It is very important to use strong carton boxes in order to avoid damage to the merchandise during shipment.
 There are several ways to package plush toys.
 The most basic manner is to seal each piece in a polybag and put many units inside a large carton box.

-Some plush orders require higher end packaging in order to have a higher presentation once on the retail shelf.
+Some plush orders require higher-end packaging in order to have a higher presentation once on the retail shelf.
 A box packaging for each unit can be used to package the plush.
-Each piece of the plush will have its own packaging with full-color print requested by the client.
+Each piece of the plush will have its own packaging with full-colour print requested by the client.
 These kinds of packaging are more costly and will increase freight costs but will make your plush stand out on the retail shelf!

 How can ODM help?